Sherburn High School

 Sherburn High School is a coeducational secondary school and sixth form located in Sherburn in Elmet in Selby, North Yorkshire, England.
-It has around 950 pupils aged 11 to 18 years.
+It has around 915 pupils aged 11 to 18 years.

-The school does not have a gymnasium from July 2018 onwards due to a fire.
-A teenage girl had been arrested in connection with the incident.

 Previously a community school administered by North Yorkshire County Council, in October 2019 Sherburn High School converted to academy status.
-The school is now sponsored by The STAR Multi Academy Trust.
+The school is now a member of the Yorkshire Learning Trust.